Short teachings on the benefits of cultivating mindfulness of the body.

 1.600–615

-“One factor, bhikkhus, when cultivated and frequently practiced, leads to the acquisition of wisdom ... the growth of wisdom ... the expansion of wisdom ... to great wisdom ... to widespread wisdom ... to abundant wisdom ... to profound wisdom ... to extraordinary wisdom ... to vast wisdom ... to ample wisdom ... to quick wisdom ... to agile wisdom ... to joyful wisdom ... to rapid wisdom ... to sharp wisdom ... to penetrating wisdom.
+“One factor, bhikkhus, when cultivated and frequently practiced, leads to the acquisition of wisdom ... the growth of wisdom ... the expansion of wisdom ... to great wisdom ... to widespread wisdom ... to abundant wisdom ... to profound wisdom ... to extraordinary wisdom ... to vast wisdom ... to ample wisdom ... to quick wisdom ... to agile wisdom ... to joyful wisdom ... to swift wisdom ... to piercing wisdom ... to penetrative wisdom.
 What one factor?
 Mindfulness of the body.
-This one factor, bhikkhus, when cultivated and frequently practiced, leads to the acquisition of wisdom ... the growth of wisdom ... the expansion of wisdom ... to great wisdom ... to widespread wisdom ... to abundant wisdom ... to profound wisdom ... to extraordinary wisdom ... to vast wisdom ... to ample wisdom ... to quick wisdom ... to agile wisdom ... to joyful wisdom ... to rapid wisdom ... to sharp wisdom ... to penetrating wisdom.”
+This one factor, bhikkhus, when cultivated and frequently practiced, leads to the acquisition of wisdom ... the growth of wisdom ... the expansion of wisdom ... to great wisdom ... to widespread wisdom ... to abundant wisdom ... to profound wisdom ... to extraordinary wisdom ... to vast wisdom ... to ample wisdom ... to quick wisdom ... to agile wisdom ... to joyful wisdom ... to rapid wisdom ... to sharp wisdom ... to penetrative wisdom.”

 Topics & Qualities: